leonardoventurini/helene/README.md

   port: 80,
   redis: {
     // We use redis to propagate events to all containers in a cluster
-    // This is the default value, you can omit this option
+    // This is the default value, you can omit this option and simplify pass `true`
     url: 'redis://localhost:6379',
   },
-  useRedis: true, // If you don't need redis, you can omit this option, false by default })
+})
 ```